How to respond

-If you wish to pay the infraction, pay online or send the infraction along with a check or money order made payable to:
+If you wish to pay the infraction, pay online or mail the infraction along with your payment (check or money order) made payable to:

 3000 Rockefeller Ave.
 M/S 508

 Everett, WA 98201

 If you would like a payment plan fill out a Signal Payment Plan and forward a copy to the Court at the above address.

 Alive at 25 Program

 If you were under 25 years of age at the time you were cited with your infraction(s), you may request permission from the judge to attend a four-hour in-person interactive class designed for young drivers in exchange for a dismissal of your infraction(s) upon completion.
 Information about the class is available at www.sdc.coursestorm.com.
 If the judge grants permission, you will be required to pay $136 to register for the class and you must provide proof of a valid driver’s license and insurance at the time you attend.
 Request permission for this option by completing the reverse side of this form; the court must receive it by fax or mail at least 5 business days prior to your scheduled court date.